 This short, nine-item questionnaire is accompanied by a resource guide will be available for download after the assessment is complete.
 It offers practical suggestions that are simple, cost- effective, and evidence-based to further support organizations in continual improvement.
 For non-members, this resource is available through donation, which further helps support our organization to produce free tools, resources, and professional development opportunities!

 Employers in Canada are demonstrably committed to supporting employee well-being as a driver of organizational performance, a healthy Canadian population, and a high-performing economy.

-The Charter provides an opportunity for leaders to be national ambassadors for healthy, high-performing organizations.
+The Charter provides an opportunity for leaders to be regional ambassadors for healthy, high-performing organizations.
 Charter signatories will widely communicate the importance of this goal, share successful practices for achieving it, and encourage other decision-makers in all economic sectors to set their own health and performance goals.

 The key outcomes of this charter are to measurably support the health and performance of organizations and more broadly, our Canadian population and economy.
 Specific outcomes of a commitment to a culture of health and performance include: